-Our hedging strategies include the use of derivatives.
+Our hedging strategies include the use of derivatives and, in the case of our net investment hedges, debt instruments.
 Certain derivatives are designated as either cash flow or fair value hedges and qualify for hedge accounting treatment, while others do not qualify and are marked to market through earnings.
 Cash flows from derivatives used to manage commodity price, foreign exchange or interest rate risks are classified as operating activities in the Condensed Consolidated Statement of Cash Flows.
 We classify both the earnings and cash flow impact from these derivatives consistent with the underlying hedged item.

 For cash flow hedges, the effective portion of changes in fair value is deferred in accumulated other comprehensive loss within common shareholders' equity until the underlying hedged item is recognized in net income.
 For fair value hedges, changes in fair value are recognized immediately in earnings, consistent with the underlying hedged item.
+For net investment hedges, the effective portion of the gains and losses on the debt instruments arising from the effects of foreign exchange are recorded in the currency translation adjustment component of accumulated other comprehensive loss, consistent with the underlying hedged item.
 Hedging transactions are limited to an underlying exposure.
-As a result, any change in the value of our derivative instruments would be substantially offset by an opposite change in the value of the underlying hedged items.
+As a result, any change in the value of our hedging instruments would be substantially offset by an opposite change in the value of the underlying hedged items.
 We do not use derivative instruments for trading or speculative purposes.
 We perform assessments of our counterparty credit risk regularly, including reviewing netting agreements, if any, and a review of credit ratings, credit default swap rates and potential nonperformance of the counterparty.
 Based on our most recent assessment of our counterparty credit risk, we consider this risk to be low.
 In addition, we enter into derivative contracts with a variety of financial institutions that we believe are creditworthy in order to reduce our concentration of credit risk.